johnjmur0/personal-dashboard/README.md

 Since its totally custom to me and connected to these data sources (some of which are subscriptions), it's not available for public use at this time.
 But if you're a Mint, Marvin, Exist user, feel to reach out or checkout how I've processed those.
 Each were unique in their own way. :)
+P.S.
+I wiped the commit history b/c when I was prototying I had some config info hardcoded.

 Here's an example of how it looks now (with some actual data 0'd out):
 ![image](https://user-images.githubusercontent.com/87945603/196010565-07a6f315-2d67-449b-a1c5-fd4f61aad8e6.png)